owenbean400/secretSantaGenerator/README.md

 ## Edit JSON

-Edit people.json file with the name of the person and their email address. use "\_" to make a space between names
+Edit people.json file with the name of the person and their email address. use "\_" to make a space between names.

 ```JSON
     {